Composing MPC with LQR and Neural Network for Amortized Efficiency and Stable Control: Introduction

-Motivated by the shortcomings of explicit MPC and NN function approximation, we propose a triple-mode hybrid control scheme, named \textit{Memory-Augmented MPC} (MAMPC).
-The core idea is to mix a costly MPC controller with an efficient linear quadratic regulator (LQR) controller and an efficient NN controller, whenever stability permits.
-We summarize the main contributions of our work below. \begin{itemize} \item We present a novel controller design, i.e., Memory-Augmented MPC, in its standard form and two modified forms. \item We prove stability of Memory-Augmented MPC without imposing any condition on the approximation errors of the neural network. \item We demonstrate computational performance of Memory-Augmented MPC via four simulated robotic control applications. \end{itemize}
+We summarize the main contributions of our work below. \begin{itemize} \item We present a novel controller design, i.e., Memory-Augmented MPC, in its standard form and two modified forms. \item We prove stability of Memory-Augmented MPC without imposing any condition on the approximation errors of the neural network. \item We demonstrate amortized computational efficiency of Memory-Augmented MPC via four numerical experiments. \end{itemize}

-The rest of the article is organized as follows.
-A brief literature review is provided in Section~\ref{sec:related-works} to situate the work in context.
-Terminology and notations of MPC are introduced in Section~\ref{sec:a-primer-on-mpc}.
-Standard and modified versions of MAMPC are presented in Section~\ref{sec:composing-mpc-lqr-and-nn}.
-Theoretical properties of MAMPC, including stability, are proven in Section~\ref{sec:theoretical-analysis}.
-Four numerical experiments are presented in Section~\ref{sec:numerical-experiments} and discussed in Section~\ref{sec:discussions}.
-Lastly, major findings and future work are briefed in Section~\ref{sec:conclusion}.